On computational properties of Cauchy problems generated by accretive operators: Introduction

-As the function $S(t)x$ induced by $\lim_{n\to\infty}\left(\mathrm{Id}+\frac{t}{n}A\right)^{-n}x$ is Lipschitz continuous in $t$ (see, e.g., the proof of Theorem 1.3 in \cite{Bar1976}, Chapter III), the additional condition of differentiability is in particular immediately satisfied if any Lipschitz continuous function from the real numbers into $X$ is differentiable almost everywhere.
-This in turn is true in any reflexive space $X$ by the extension of Rademacher's theorem which, as is well-known, in particular includes uniformly convex spaces by the Milman–Pettis theorem.
+As the function $S(t)x$ induced by $\lim_{n\to\infty}\left(\mathrm{Id}+\frac{t}{n}A\right)^{-n}x$ is Lipschitz continuous in $t$ (see, e.g., the proof of Theorem 1.3 in \cite{Bar1976}, Chapter III), the additional differentiability condition is in particular immediately satisfied if any Lipschitz continuous function from the real numbers into $X$ is differentiable almost everywhere.
+This in turn is true in any reflexive space $X$ by (an extension of) Rademacher's theorem which, as is well-known, in particular includes uniformly convex spaces by the Milman–Pettis theorem.

 In our paper, we are concerned with the asymptotic behavior of these semigroups of solutions for $t\to\infty$ in the context of uniformly convex and uniformly smooth spaces.
 It is well-known that $S(t)x$ does not always converge in that case.
 Motivated by these circumstances, there has been a search for potential conditions guaranteeing the convergence of the orbits of the semigroup generated by $A$ via the exponential formula.
 In that context, Pazy in \cite{Paz1978} introduced the so-called convergence condition for the operator $A$.
-Concretely, after Pazy we say, over a Hilbert space $X$ with inner product $\langle\cdot,\cdot\rangle$, that $A$ satisfies the convergence condition\footnote{Actually, Pazy also emphasized a particular consequence of the above condition as a separate additional property for the convergence condition, but we refrain from doing so (in line with the presentation in \cite{NR1979}).} if for any bounded sequence $(x_n,y_n)\subseteq A$ such that
+Concretely, over a Hilbert space $X$ with inner product $\langle\cdot,\cdot\rangle$, we say (following Pazy) that an operator $A$ (assuming $A^{-1}0\neq\emptyset$) satisfies the convergence condition\footnote{Actually, Pazy also emphasized a particular consequence of the above condition as a separate additional property for the convergence condition, but we refrain from doing so (in line with the presentation in \cite{NR1979}).} if for all bounded sequences $(x_n,y_n)\subseteq A$ such that

 it holds that $\liminf_{n\to\infty}\norm{x_n-Px_n}=0$ where $P$ is the projection onto the closed and convex set $A^{-1}0$ (if $A$ is maximally monotone).
-Then, Pazy obtained the following result:
+Then Pazy obtained the following result: